Rexabit/Outward-Sideloader/README.md

 ## [Wiki](https://github.com/sinaioutlander/Outward-Sideloader/wiki) ##

-View the [Wiki](https://github.com/sinaioutlander/Outward-Sideloader/wiki) for in-depth guides.
+The Wiki for this repository contains in-depth guides on all aspects of using the SideLoader.

 ## How To Install ##

 * Unzip the "SideLoader.zip" file directly to your Outward installation directory.
 * For Partiality users, enable the mod in Partiality, hit "Apply Mods" and "Yes"
 * For BepInEx, move "Outward\Mods\SideLoader.dll" to "Outward\BepInEx\plugins\\", and install the BepInEx Partiality wrapper.
 * That's it!
-Follow specific instructions below for more info.
+View the [Wiki](https://github.com/sinaioutlander/Outward-Sideloader/wiki) for further instructions.

 ## Examples and Resources ##